ciDSproj/ciDSproj.github.io/_portfolio/portfolio-1.md

 ---
 title: "Online Sales Analysis"
-excerpt: "The analysis covers retrieving data from a database, data manipulation, visualizations and answering the business questions.
+excerpt: "The project contains the analysis of the Online Sales Dataset which provides an overview of global online sales transactions across different product categories between January and August 2024.
 <br/>